Königssee bobsleigh, luge, and skeleton track: History

+The FIL and IBSF World Cup events planned for the 2025/26 season, as well as the Skeleton Junior World Championships, had to be rescheduled as a result.

 Statistics

 The track has a vertical drop of 117 m from the bobsleigh start; the elevation at the base is 630 m above sea level.

-Turns 1, 4, 10, 11, 12, 14 and 15 have no names listed in the track diagram.
+Turn 4 has no name listed in the track diagram.